nextcloud/documentation/admin_manual/configuration/configuration_mail.rst

     "mail_smtpsecure"   => 'tls',

-And finally it is necessary to configure if the SMTP server requires authentication, if not, the default values can be taken as it.
+And finally it is necessary to configure if the SMTP server requires authentication, if not, the default values can be taken as is.

 .. code-block:: php